ManassehG/simple_shell/README.md

-Simple hell project be Manasseh and Carol Kiarie
+Simple shell project be Manasseh and Carol Kiarie